hartwigmedical/hmftools/pave/README.md

 WorstCodingEffect | From all transcripts
 GenesAffected | Count of genes which the variant overlaps

-* if additional reportabled transcripts are configured in drive panel
+* if additional reportable transcripts are configured in drive panel

 ## Running Pave